 Nashville’s Mural Culture is Exploding

-Nashville is doing street art in a whole new way.
+Spotting street art is one of the coolest things to do in Nashville, and they are going about it in a whole new way.
 Many groundbreaking street art cities, like Bristol, England have a culture whose gritty graffiti beginnings were driven by an angry youth counter-culture.
 Not so with Nashville.
 They skipped the whole disaffected, hip hop, graffiti phase and leaped straight to a fully formed big walls movement.
 Still other cities, like London’s Brick Lane, have a lot of furtive illegal works appearing (and disappearing) with great regularity.
 Less so in Nashville.
 While they do have guerrilla works and graffiti, more of the street art that you’ll find there has sprung from deliberate, commissioned projects organized by collectives.

 All of this gives Nashville’s mural scene a clean, bright look that is very Instagrammable, making it popular with a broad cross section of the population.
 Hey, I’m a street art fanatic, so I’ll skulk down any dark alleyway if it’ll net me a Banksy.
 But a lot of people prefer their street art to be more accessible and Nashville has that in spades.